Revealed: EU target for full vaccination by July 'impossible' say ambassadors

 A large part of the difference between countries concerns the proportion of their vaccinations carried out using the Pfizer/BioNTech vaccine compared to the AstraZeneca (AZ).
 The AZ vaccine has been plagued with delivery difficulties, made worse by a string of companies suspending use of the vaccine because of fears over side-effects.

-Belgium’s vaccination programme is built almost entirely on Pfizer, to the tune of 99.3%, which explains – other than the fact that the vaccine is produced here – why Belgium took no part in the recent brief boycott.
+Belgium’s vaccination programme is built almost entirely on Pfizer, to the tune of 99.3%, which could explain why Belgium took no part in the recent brief boycott.

 Estimated % of vaccinated population in each EU member state at the end of 2Q according to doc circulated to COREPER.
 Haven’t seen such great display of Danish efficiency since René Henriksen was libero for @fcpao.
 Our story: https://t.co/jQDMKm3U11pic.twitter.com/HnYd76qP8M